 What age should I start teaching them?

 - Teenagers.
-You have several opportunities to show how important credit files are during your kids' teenage years.
+You have several opportunities to show how important credit reports are during your kids' teenage years.
 If they have a postpaid mobile phone you can explain that this is a credit contract and if the bill is paid late it can affect your own credit history (if it's in your name).
-If they have a bank account linked to a debit card you can explain to them the difference between debit and credit cards, and how credit card repayments affect credit files.
+If they have a bank account linked to a debit card you can explain to them the difference between debit and credit cards, and how credit card repayments affect credit reports and credit ratings.
 You can show them credit card bills to explain how minimum repayments and credit card limits work.
 This will prepare them to properly manage their own credit products.

 What do they need to know?

 No matter what age your kids are, they should have a good understanding of each of the following.

 - How to build up their credit history.
 Not everyone over the age of 18 automatically has a credit file, and some people remain "credit invisible" for some time in their adulthood.
 However, when it comes to buying a home or accessing any type of credit (car loans, personal loans, in-store finance) it's important to build up some sort of credit history.
 This can be done by getting a low limit credit card and paying down the balance each month, getting a postpaid mobile phone contract or even an in-store finance deal that's paid off before the interest-free period ends.

 - An understanding of "good credit" and "bad credit".
 Bad credit is much easier to get into than out of.
 Make sure they know that any credit contract they enter into comes with responsibility, and if they make late payments or default on the payments (even if it's on a mobile phone contract) it will affect them for the next five years because of their credit file.
 Good credit listings created by making repayments on time and other good borrower behaviour will help them keep a clean credit file and a obtain higher credit score.